 In-river concentrations will be assessed via review of long-term river monitoring data to be collected by the Task Force and/or Ecology.
 Statistical tests will be applied as appropriate to determine if statistically significant reductions have occurred in loads and in-river concentrations.
 In addition to assessment of the change in River concentrations, river concentrations will also be compared to existing water quality standards.

 The above assessment will be conducted five years after the issuance of this Comprehensive Plan.
-If PCB loads and/or concentrations are not decreasing, the Task Force will identify, evaluate, and select new Control Actions (or modify existing Control Actions) in an adaptive manner to ensure that reductions occur in the future.
+If PCB loads and/or concentrations are not decreasing, the Task Force may identify, evaluate, and select new Control Actions (or modify existing Control Actions) in an adaptive manner to ensure that reductions occur in the future.
 It is expected that the implementation effectiveness assessment will be repeated on a five year basis.

+In addition to the Effectiveness Assessment conducted by the Task Force, Ecology will continue to conduct a Measurable Progress assessment at the end of each permit cycle, which will review the status of Control Actions as well as environmental conditions.

 6.2 Consideration of Additional Control Actions